realA10001986/Dash-Gauges/README.md

 ##### &#9193; Shuffle mode enabled

-When checked, songs are shuffled.
-When unchecked, songs will be played in order.
+When checked, tracks are shuffled.
+When unchecked, tracks will be played in order.

 This can also be set/changed through a TCD keypad via BTTFN (9222 / 9555).
 Such a change will be saved immediately.